Ministerial, Family and Volunteer Services

-- A higher security designation than permitted at the program site.
+- Has a higher security designation than permitted at the program site.

-- Assignment to a special housing unit, reception unit, administrative protection unit, etc.
+- Is assigned to a special housing unit, reception unit, administrative protection unit, etc.

-- A pattern of disruptive behavior in the facility.
+- Has a pattern of disruptive behavior in the facility.

-- Special reviews are required to determine eligibility in the following
+Special reviews are required to determine eligibility in the following cases:

 - Outstanding warrant